aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 openclaw config set session.dmScope per-channel-peer
 ```

-The default `main` scope means all DMs share one session, environment variables, conversation history, and any loaded context bleed across users.
+The default `main` scope means all DMs share one session — environment variables, conversation history, and any loaded context bleed across users.
 The `per-channel-peer` scope isolates each sender into their own session.
 This is the setting that, when misconfigured, led to the real-world credential leakage incidents documented by Giskard's security research.